shahid1996/s3_bucket_scraper/README.md

 ## How to use it

-There are two programs: one is the one that scrapes S3 bucket XML, and the other will download files in keys, such as if there's a bucket for images.
+There are two programs: one is the one that scrapes S3 bucket XML, and the other will download files in keys, such as if there's a bucket for uploads.

 This tool will not help you find S3 buckets.
 You need to do that yourself.